okta/okta-developer-docs/packages/@okta/vuepress-site/docs/api/resources/apps/index.md

 <ApiOperation method="delete" url="/api/v1/apps/${applicationId}/credentials/csrs/${csrModelId}" />

-Revoke sa CSR and deletes the key pair from the application
+Revokes a CSR and deletes the key pair from the application

 ##### Request Parameters